International School Manila

-International School Manila (abbreviation: ISM or IS Manila) is a private, non-profit, non-sectarian international school located in Bonifacio Global City, Taguig, Metro Manila, Philippines.
+International School Manila, abbreviated as ISM and also known as IS Manila, is a private, non-profit, non-sectarian international school located in Bonifacio Global City, Fort Bonifacio, Taguig, Philippines.
 Founded in 1920 as the American School by a group of American and British parents living in Manila, it adopted its present name in 1970.

 International School Manila is one of six members of the Interscholastic Association of Southeast Asian Schools (IASAS).

 History

 A group of American and British expatriates established the American School, Inc. on June 21, 1920.
 It was one of many schools since 1901 called the American School.
 Land from Spanish business men such as Luis Perez-Samanillo was rented out to build such a school, of which the preceding institution with the same name was later sold to the De La Salle Brothers to open its own college in 1911.
 As a result, a demand was made by expatriate American parents to open the current American School in 1920.
 It was first located at 606 Taft Avenue, a loaned Episcopalian church building in Manila, with eight teachers and fifty students from Grades 1 to 12.

 It transferred later that year to M.H.
 Del Pilar Street and in 1922, to Padre Faura Street, both also in Manila.
 The campus was transferred to Donada Street, Pasay in 1936.
 It was closed in 1942 during World War II and was reopened by September 1946.
 The campus was then transferred near Bel-Air, Makati in 1961.
 In 1970, the American School was renamed to International School Manila (ISM) at the recommendation of the US Embassy.
 The school started allowing admissions of ethnic Filipinos and needed to reflect the change.
 In the same year, ISM became the first international school to receive accreditation from the Western Association of Schools and Colleges (WASC).
+In 1976, ISM would adopt the IB diploma program into its HS curriculum, making it the first school in South East Asia to adopt it.

 In 1982, ISM joined the Interscholastic Association of Southeast Asian Schools (IASAS).
 By 2002, the school transferred from Makati to its present location in Bonifacio Global City.
 Century City now occupies the site of the former Makati campus.

-Campus

-The ISM campus sits on a 7 ha site in Bonifacio Global City, Taguig, Metro Manila.

-Organization and leadership

-The ISM is divided into three departments, each having its faculty, administration and principal.
-The Superintendent heads its overall administration.